scotimus/unity-movement-sync-script/README.md

 # unity-movement-sync-script
-My solution to synchronizing movement using Unity UNET
+My solution to synchronizing player movement using Unity UNET

 There is a lot of miss information around how to correctly sync movement over network in unity - including in some of the official unity tutorials, so I thought I should share my solution.